saichaithanya6/Crop-Prediction/Readme.md

 # Crop Prediction

-This project aims to predict the best crops to plant based on various environmental factors such as soil type, weather conditions, and historical crop yield data.
+This project aims to predict the best crop to plant based on various environmental factors such as soil type, weather conditions, and historical crop yield data.

 ## Introduction